Key Takeaway

 Through strategic modifications to the GLP-1 peptide structure, Novo Nordisk engineers gave semaglutide a half-life of approximately one week, compared to liraglutide's 13 hours.
 This extended duration means semaglutide provides steady, consistent receptor activation between weekly injections, rather than the peaks and troughs associated with daily liraglutide dosing.

-The result is not just more convenient dosing.
+The result isn't just more convenient dosing.
 The sustained receptor activation appears to produce stronger and more consistent appetite suppression, which may partly explain semaglutide's superior weight loss results.

 How Liraglutide Works

-However, liraglutide's shorter half-life means it must be injected daily.
-It is available as Victoza (1.8 mg daily for diabetes) and Saxenda (3.0 mg daily for weight management).
+But liraglutide's shorter half-life means it must be injected daily.
+It's available as Victoza (1.8 mg daily for diabetes) and Saxenda (3.0 mg daily for weight management).
 Saxenda received FDA approval for chronic weight management in December 2014 and was the go-to GLP-1 weight loss medication for several years before Wegovy arrived.

 Liraglutide's titration schedule runs through five daily dose levels (0.6, 1.2, 1.8, 2.4, and 3.0 mg) over five weeks, which is faster than semaglutide's titration but still gradual enough to manage GI side effects for most patients.